mattico/tock/doc/reference/trd-radio.md

 This document describes Tock's HIL for an 802.15.4 radio.
 The HIL is in the kernel create, in model hil::radio.
 It provides four traits:

-  * kernel::hil::radio::RadioControl: turn the radio on/off and configure it
+  * `kernel::hil::radio::RadioControl`: turn the radio on/off and configure it
-  * kernel::hil::radio::Radio: send, receive and access packets
+  * `kernel::hil::radio::Radio`: send, receive and access packets
-  * kernel::hil::radio::TxClient: handles callback when transmission completes
+  * `kernel::hil::radio::TxClient`: handles callback when transmission completes
-  * kernel::hil::radio::RxClient: handles callback when packet received
+  * `kernel::hil::radio::RxClient`: handles callback when packet received
-  * kernel::hil::radio::ConfigClient: handles callback when configuration
+  * `kernel::hil::radio::ConfigClient`: handles callback when configuration
     changed

 The rest of this document discusses each in turn.